fangzhouli/acbm-predictor-senstivity-analysis/README.md

 This project aims to provide a comprehensive sensitivity analysis for animal-cell-based meat (ACBM) cost prediction model.

-Note: This repo is an old version.
+Note: This repo is a forked version.
 For the newest version, please refer to [this](https://github.com/IBPA/IBPA-Collection-of-Reproducible-Code-and-Results/tree/master/2020_Artificial_Meat).

 ## Usage